-"A comfortable retirement means different things to different people," Tim says.
-"While a comfortable retirement might mean regular travel to some retirees, others may view having the means and freedom to spend time with their family as their definition of a comfortable retirement"
+"A comfortable retirement means different things to different people," Tim says. " To some it might mean regular travel, to other prioritising time with family is their definition of a comfortable retirement."

 This article has been written by Tim Howard, Technical & Strategy Specialist, BT.
 BT is a part of Westpac Banking Corporation ABN 33 007 457 14 AFSL and Australian Credit Licence 233714 (Westpac).
-I Information in this publication is current as at 12 April 2019.
+Information in this publication is current as at 8 September 2020.
 This information does not take into account your personal objectives, financial situation or needs and so you should consider its appropriateness, having regard to these factors before acting on it.
 This information provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.
 This article may contain material provided by third parties derived from sources believed to be accurate at its issue date.
 While such material is published with necessary permission, no company in the Westpac Group accepts any responsibility for the accuracy or completeness of, or endorses any such material.
 To the maximum extent permitted by law, we intend by this notice to exclude liability for this third party material.
 Any tax considerations outlined in this publication are general statements, based on an interpretation of the current tax law, and do not constitute tax advice.
 The tax implications of super investments can impact individual situations differently and you should seek specific tax advice from a registered tax agent or registered tax (financial) adviser.
 Superannuation is a means of saving for retirement, which is, in part, compulsory.
 The government has placed restrictions on when you can access your investment held in superannuation.
 The Government has set caps on the amount of money that you can add to superannuation each year on both a concessional and non-concessional tax basis.
 There will be tax consequences if you breach these caps.
 For more detail, speak with a financial adviser or visit the ATO website.